Neglect

 Physical neglect

-- A child doesn’t receive necessary health care service.
+- A child does not receive necessary health care service.

-- A child doesn’t get appropriate food or clothing.
+- A child does not get appropriate food or clothing.

 - A child’s hygiene is not sufficient.